2022 Sri Lankan protests: 14–15 July: President Rajapaksa's resignation

 On 14 July protestors, from Galle Face announced in a press conference that the protestors who had stormed and occupied the Presidential Palace and the Prime Minister's Office would withdraw from such properties and hand them over to the state, except for the Old Parliament Building and Galle Face where the protestors would continue to exercise their right to protest.
 Protesters peacefully withdrew from the President's Official House, Temple Trees, and the Prime Minister's Office.
 President Rajapaksa emailed a letter of resignation to the Speaker of the Parliament later that day.
 The news of his resignation was celebrated by the public mainly at Galle Face and also in the other parts of Colombo.
-On 15 July, Speaker Mahinda Yapa Abewardhana announced the resignation and Ranil Wickremesinghe was officially sworn in as the Acting President.
+On 15 July, Speaker Mahinda Yapa Abeywardena announced the resignation and Ranil Wickremesinghe was officially sworn in as the Acting President.
 Protesters renamed "Gota Go Gama" to "Ranil Go Gama", and demanded he step down.